 Award: Certificate in Hypno-Psychotherapy – CHP(NC)

-Assessment by: continuous tutorial assessment, one essay, 10-12,000 word dissertation
+Assessment by: continuous tutorial assessment, a theorertical essay, and a 10-12,000 word dissertation

 Award: Diploma in Hypno-Psychotherapy – DHP(NC)